asyncapi-archived-repos/cupid/README.md

 ## Develop

+1. Clone the project `git clone https://github.com/asyncapi/app-relations-discovery.git`
+2. Install the dependencies `npm i`
+3. For a quick overview you can run tests by `npm test`.
+You can also contribute to provide more different syntax outputs to visualize the relations.
-1. Write code and tests.
+4. Write code and tests.
-1. Make sure all tests pass `npm test`
+5. Make sure all tests pass `npm test`
-1. Make sure code is well formatted and secure `npm run lint`
+6. Make sure code is well formatted and secure `npm run lint`

 ## Contributing